nebobyeoli/xlsx-to-quizlet/README.md

 This is a tryout, I don't know much

-Link above is an xlsx editor - quizlet uploader is in a seperate folder
+<strong>Link above is an xlsx editor - quizlet uploader is in a seperate folder</strong>

 <details>
   <summary><b>Data arr example</b> (click to show)</summary><br>